Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 HSE-127: Conflict Resolution

 This course introduces conflict resolution and mediation theory and practice.
-Emphasis is placed on achieving compromise and a win/win perception.
-Upon completion, students should be able to demonstrate competence in identifying seemingly dissimilar positions and facilitating agreement.
+Emphasis is placed on exploring, evaluating, and negotiating solutions to conflict.
+Upon completion, students should be able to define compromise and demonstrate competence in facilitating resolution.

 Requisites: